Virginia has been a university English instructor for over 20 years. She specializes in helping people write essays faster and easier.

 - What is responsibility?
 Are there different roles of responsibility in a family?
 How is responsibility divided up in your family?

 - What is fun?
 What makes something fun?
-How do you make fun in your life?
+How do you make fun of your life?
 Who do you know that is fun?

 - What is nice?
 When do we use the word "nice" rather than other words?
 What other words does nice stand for?